 CEDAR

+There were some infrastructure challenges with CEDAR, a heterogeneous Compute Canada cluster located at Simon Fraser University.
 Available disk space to stage the data was very limited on the CEDAR cluster.
 The maximum number of patient visits that could fit on the available scratch space was 10.
 The project disk space was larger but considerably slower.
 It took approximately 48 hours to process a single sample when project disk was used.
 To rsync the data from project to scratch took approximately 5 hours per patient.
 If using rsync to scratch, to compute a single sample on cedar after mirroring data to the scratch disk took approximately 26 hours of elapsed time.
 This became further complicated if the task failed (e.g. scheduled time expired or out of memory errors).
-Keeping a partially rendered sample and restarting from the point of failure was challenging because it required individual investigation to understand root cause, and assessment of whether a restart is viable.
+Keeping a partially rendered sample and restarting from the point of failure was challenging because it required individual investigation to understand the root cause, and assessment of whether a restart is viable.
 In some cases it was necessary to perform a manual repair if needed (e.g. corrupt output file due to out-of-memory) to not lose time.

 GRAHAM

+There were infrastructure limitations on GRAHAM, a heterogeneous cluster at the University of Waterloo provided through Compute Canada.
 The GRAHAM cluster was more reliable than CEDAR and offered more space on the scratch disk, however not all patient samples could fit, and it was not safe to leave samples on scratch, since that space is routinely purged of untouched files after 60 days.
 As a result, only 100 samples were put on GRAHAM.
 Requesting a whole node to compute samples introduced time delays, since the SLURM scheduler could go days without providing a single job execution.

 Alienware

 There were three Alienware servers available near the end of the project.
 These machines were configured with Windows 10 Pro and the Ubuntu linux sub-system.
 Ubuntu 18.04 was available, and the recommended OS for FSL, Freesurfer, and Trackvis.
 There were technical issues with the available version, and required some OS configuration to ensure shared objects were available.
 Once configured, the system could render a patient sample in approximately 11 hours, 45 minutes.
 This configuration was reliable and predictable, but there were only three nodes (initially only one), which meant 12 samples could be completed per day.
-Uninterrupted, it would take approximately 2 years to complete all samples using those nodes.
+Uninterrupted, it would take approximately 2 years to complete all samples using one Alienware machine.
 Since these machines were on-domain, they frequently required windows updates, which required a restart approximately every few weeks.

 Dell Precision Tower (40 core)

 The most stable platform to execute the pipeline was the Dell Precision Tower (40 core) running Linux Mint 19 (Tara).
-This unit is capable of rendering the entire pipeline in just over 8 hours.
-This unit was only available in the last two months of the project, and a second was available in the past few weeks.
+This unit is capable of rendering the entire pipeline in just over 5 hours.
+This unit was only available in the last two months of the project, and a second was available in the past few weeks of the production run.

 Disk Contention